-The rail industry is yet to reach a consensus on the likely level of freight traffic growth after 2014 when the Freight RUS projections end.
-Despite this it is anticipated that the existing route into the dock on the Liverpool side of the River Mersey may not be sufficient to accommodate future growth.
+Since the publication of the Merseyside RUS Draft for Consultation, the rail industry has developed forecasts for freight traffic between 2014 (when the Freight RUS projections end) and 2029.
+These will be published in the Network RUS in Summer 2009.
+The forecasts suggest that the existing route into the docks on the Liverpool side of the River Mersey may not be sufficient to accommodate future longer-term growth.

-Subject to reaching capacity on the existing route into the dock, signalling solutions may be required on the Bootle branch.
+Subject to reaching capacity on the existing route into the dock (the Bootle branch), signalling solutions may be required.